 Coarsely powder the cashews and pistachios and keep aside.
 Take a wide bowl, cream sugar, ghee, baking soda and rawa.
 If using regular granulated sugar cream for more time or until the sugar melts half way making a white fluffy paste.
 Now add maida and powdered nuts little by little and form a stiff dough with absolutely no water.
 Cover the dough and set aside for 30 minutes.

 Make small balls and press them flat and line them in lightly greased baking sheet.
 Bake them at 375 F for 15 minutes in the middle rack.

 Sometimes baking time varies depending on the pan used so its better to check after the first 12 minutes.
 If the sides turn light brown and the top slightly golden then that’s the indication its done.
 Switch off and cool completely.
 They may be very soft when taken out of the oven, do not try to remove at this time, for sure it would crumble.
 Let it cool for 15 minutes and then transfer to a air-tight container.

-3. Add few drops of vanilla essence for flavour.
+- Add few drops of vanilla essence for flavor.

 - You can add powdered cardamom for added flavor.